Arthritis and Foot Health

 Biofeedback is a behavioral therapy aimed at training different parts of your brain to react to the pain differently.
 Chronic pain can start to rewire the brain.
 By taking a mind-body approach to therapy, it improves both physical and mental health.

-Essentially, biofeedback therapy works on helping you to relax.
+Essentially, biofeedback therapy works to help you to relax.
 The pain caused by arthritis can create stress.
-That stress has a way of creating tension in your body and—in some ways—makes you more sensitive to discomfort.
+That stress has a way of creating tension in your body and — in some ways — makes you more sensitive to discomfort.
 Thus, reducing stress creates positive effects on overall health such as lowering blood pressure, steadying respiration, slowing heartbeat, and relaxing muscles.

 Biofeedback therapy should only be done with a licensed biofeedback therapist, who can sometimes also be a psychologist, nurse, or physical therapist.